Tilbury Docks was opened in 1886, opening the way for trading goods and operating passenger services with connections to the rest of the world.

-Thurrock Borough's motto, on its Coat of Arms, adopted in 1957 (See Fact Sheet 1) reflects the importance of the River Thames and Tilbury Docks role in world trade and communication with,
+Thurrock Borough's motto on its Coat of Arms, adopted in 1957, reflects the importance of the River Thames and Tilbury Docks role in world trade and communication with:

 "By Thames To All People of the World".

-It is interesting to note that Thurrock has received a number of migrations of peoples from the Bronze Age Beaker people from across the North sea, Romans, Saxons (Thurrock is a Saxon word), Norman's (Grays is named after the Norman Knight Henry De Grey) Dutch sea wall builders and more recently Czechoslovakian shoe manufacturers in 1930's.
-Many of the company's operating in Thurrock are multi-national one's like Proctor & Gamble.
+It is interesting to note that Thurrock has received a number of migrations of peoples from the Bronze Age Beaker people from across the North sea, Romans, Saxons ('Thurrock' is a Saxon word), Normans (Grays is named after the Norman Knight Henry De Grey), Dutch sea wall builders and more recently Czechoslovakian shoe manufacturers in 1930s.
+Many of the company's operating in Thurrock are multi-national one's like Procter and Gamble.

-In 1948 it was Tilbury Docks that received the first post-war Caribbean migrants on the ship 'Empire Windrush' from Kingston, Jamaica.
+In 1948, Tilbury Docks received one of the first large groups of post-war Caribbean settlers on the ship 'Empire Windrush'.

-On the 22nd they started to disembark at Tilbury Docks and begin their new lives in Britain.
-The local reporters observed the fashion of the men with 'dazzling tie designs' and another member of the crew remembers that while on board, many made up some pretty nifty trousers in 'Zoot suit style', apparently made up from high quality Canadian blankets issued for bedding on the ship for the crossing.
+On 22 June, they started to disembark at Tilbury Docks and begin their new lives in Britain.
+The local reporters observed the fashion of the men with 'dazzling tie designs' and another member of the crew remembers that while on board, many made up some pretty nifty trousers in 'Zoot suit style'.